 Coding and Visual Analytics provides students with the foundational skills needed to become a data literate manager.
 Learn the basics of programming for data preparation, understanding, and communication.
 Build core skills in the R programming language for data importing, formatting, and analysis.
 Use Tableau, a leading business intelligence platform, to create robust visualizations and dashboards that communicate your findings.

 For the first four weeks of this program, students will learn how to program in R for effective data manipulation and visualization.
 They will also develop the ability to create control structures, such as loops and conditional statements, to traverse, sort, merge, and evaluate data.
-The following eight weeks of the program will focus on techniques for data preparation — how to choose, create, and edit graphics, as well as best practices for presenting your visualizations.
+The following four weeks of the program will focus on techniques for data preparation — how to choose, create, and edit graphics, as well as best practices for presenting your visualizations.

 In 2001, Stern became the first business school to establish its own center for exploring new models in teaching and learning.
 The NYU Stern Learning Science Lab is a team of creatives, educators, designers, and technologists who work closely with faculty to create engaging and interactive courses.
 Leveraging the resources of Stern and NYU at large, the team applies their expertise in user experience design, learning science, and video production to build immersive digital learning environments for business school education.